jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 1.6.5    How do I reply to a meeting invitation?

-When you receive a meeting invitation, you can select “Accept”, “Uncertain” and “Reject”, and the meeting organizer will receive your response immediately.
+When you receive a meeting invitation, you can select "Accept", "Uncertain" and "Reject", and the meeting organizer will receive your response immediately.

 1.6.6    How do I delete agendas?